Pauan/blender-rigid-body-bones/README.md

    If you want the bone to move automatically, change the `Type` to `Active`.
 You will probably want to change the `Limits` as well.

    You can also enable `Springs` to make the bone bouncy.
+And you can change the position of the hitbox in `Offset`.

    All of the rigid body options are available, the less commonly used options are in `Advanced`.